We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 This unit study includes lessons and printables based on the book Mike Mulligan and His Steam Shovel by Virginia Lee Burton.

-Here are some sample lessons from the Mike Mulligan and His Steam Shovel Unit Study.
+Here are some sample lessons from the study.

 Energy is the ability to do work.
 There are several kinds of energy.
 You can’t see energy, only what energy does.
 Steam is a source of mechanical energy.
 Maryanne works due to steam energy.
 Steam engines have been used for over a hundred years.
 A boiler has a large tank that holds water and a furnace that burns fuel such as coal, oil, or wood to heat the water.
 As the water heats up and boils, it turns into a gas called steam.
 As the water turns to steam, it builds up pressure that can be used to turn wheels called steam turbines.
 Steam turbines are used to move ships, trains, and diggers, and to run generators that make electricity.
 Over time, people thought that gasoline, electricity, and diesel fuel were more efficient sources of energy.
 Today, even more sources of energy are used, including wind, solar, and nuclear.
 Maybe someday those gas, electric, and diesel diggers that took Mary Anne’s job will themselves become obsolete!